 Candidates for the Teacher Education Program are limited to the completion of the Pre-Professional courses in Education: EDU/SPED 1101 Field-Based Observation, EDU 2103 Foundations of Education, SPED 2103 Introduction to Special Education, EDU/PSY 2213 Educational Psychology, prior to meeting the criteria for admission to the Teacher Education Program.
 A delay in application for admission to TEP or failure to meet requirements may result in prolonging program completion.
-Prior to intern teaching, candidates must be fully admitted to the Teacher Education Program and passed all required NMTA tests.
+Prior to intern teaching, candidates must be fully admitted to the Teacher Education Program and have passed NMTA tests for basic skills and content knowledge.
+Candidates must take the NMTA competency exam before the end of their intern teaching experience.

 Teacher candidates are expected to demonstrate the skills, knowledge, and dispositions that will enable them to address the needs of all learners.
-They are required to master the entry-level competencies and standards identified by the College, the Secretary of Public Education, and designated professional organizations.
+They are required to master the entry-level competencies and standards identified by the University, the Secretary of Public Education, and designated professional organizations.
 If a candidate seems to be inadequate in any of these professional requisites, at the discretion and professional judgment of the faculty, the candidate may be required to appear before an Academic Review Committee.
 The Committee may recommend a variety of actions, ranging from remedial procedures to withdrawal from the Teacher Education Program.